 Tibet’s Milarepa (1052-1135 CE) lived as a cave hermit for 12 years.
-Practicing extreme austerities and intensive meditation, he ultimately achieved enlightenment.
-Here is a taste of the vast storehouse of Milarepa’s wisdom, which has loomed so large in Tibetan Buddhism.
+Practicing extreme austerities and intensive meditation, ultimately he achieved enlightenment.
+Here is a small taste from the vast storehouse of Milarepa’s wisdom, which has loomed large in Tibetan Buddhism.

 I renounced all affairs of this life;